-LSAT-Flex gives students the opportunity to take the LSAT remotely.
-It is proctored by virtual providers and was first offered in May 2020.
+LSAT-Flex gives students the opportunity to take the LSAT remotely while being proctored virtually by software.
+The online test was first offered in May 2020.
+Between May and October of 2020, almost 80,000 students completed the LSAT online.

-To take the LSAT-Flex, you will need a Windows or Mac computer and use a tool called ProctorU.
+To take the LSAT-Flex, you will need to have a Windows or Mac computer and use a tool called ProctorU.
 It’s also important that you have a stable, high-speed internet connection as well as an enabled webcam for remote proctors.

-LSAT Schedule: 2020 & 2021
+LSAT Schedule: 2023

 Even though the LSAT schedule has changed due to COVID-19, there are plenty of options to stay on track with your intended timeline.